EU's Tusk sees short Brexit delay if UK backs divorce deal

 “Prime Minister May’s proposal of the 30th of June, which has its merits, creates a series of questions of a legal and political nature,” he said.

-Tusk said that an extension could be granted in writing if EU leaders approved his proposal and Britain’s parliament voted in favor of the withdrawal agreement.
+Tusk said that an extension could be granted in writing if EU leaders approved his proposal and Britain’s parliament voted in favour of the withdrawal agreement.

 “However, if there is such a need, I will not hesitate to invite the members of the European Council to Brussels next week,” he said, referring to the “European Council” gathering of EU leaders.